divijm/Personal_Portfolio/README.md

 I did however want to make a much more simpler, easy-on-the-eyes viewing and hence have gone for a grey-ish colour scheme which makes it seem professional in my opinion.

+Furthermore, multiple code snippets from themes and other people's sample/source code were taken to compile this website - to reduce the time it took to finish this project! :)

 ## Logo

 I wanted to create a logo which I can re-use in any projects I do later on in my web design career - and I feel like the one here is at it's first iteration!